NNesta/mini-admin-panel/README.md

 ## 🧠 Notes & Assumptions

 - Backend and frontend run separately (`4000`, `3000`).
-- I added the keys folder and .env file for testing purposes only.
-It should be in .gitignore in real life project
-- Protobuf schema ensures consistent data exchange.
+- To generate keys run `npm run generate:keys` in the backend directory and it will create another folder called `keys` in the frontend directory.
 - Swagger is used for backend API documentation.